 - Pour into jars and enjoy!

-Let’s walk through each step.
+Let’s walk through each step of how to make cranberry butter:

 Use a microplane to zest the oranges.
 Two oranges is just right.
 I like to hold the microplane such that you can see the zest piling up on top.
 This is especially helpful in recipes where you are measuring how much zest you need to add (eg. 1 tablespoon).
 Here the more zest the better so zest away!